Injured in an Uber?

 The idea behind the technology is to streamline the transportation industry and make getting from point A to point B easier for the user, but it is not without problems.
 Getting into a car with a stranger can be potentially dangerous for many reasons including reckless or distracted driving, potential car accidents, sexual misconduct, and assault, or discrimination.
 While the possibilities are frightening, they are all too real when trusting a stranger to drive you to your destination.
 More than ever, it is important to always pay attention to your surroundings.

-What if I am in an Accident in an Uber?
+What Happens if You Are in an Accident With Uber in Chicago?

 - Photos of the accident, including any barriers hit or skid marks from tires, and pictures of the damage inflicted on the cars